vszanetti/quartz/content/fences.md

 ## Architecture
 - **[A defying beauty](brutalism)**: An advocation for brutalism, celebrating its raw, functional aesthetic and democratic origins.
 A reflection on how brutalist structures age with dignity and why their imposing forms continue to provoke strong emotional responses.
-- **[Dimly rit rooms and office work](officelights)**: The obsession with bright and sterile lights isn’t a mere aesthetic choice from modern offices but a remnant of industrial-age control mechanisms, masquerading as a productivity enhancement that can instead negatively impact productivity and creativity.
+- **[Dimly lit rooms and office work](officelights)**: The obsession with bright and sterile lights isn’t a mere aesthetic choice from modern offices but a remnant of industrial-age control mechanisms, masquerading as a productivity enhancement that can instead negatively impact productivity and creativity.

 **[Other posts on Architecture](tags/architecture)**